Phaeton/docker-planefence/README.md

   - Did you set the correct hostname or IP address in `PF_SOCK30003HOST` in `planefence.config`?
 This can be:
       - The name of another container in the same Docker compose stack, e.g., `ultrafeeder` or `tar1090`
       - IP address or an external hostname to a different server
-      - IP address or an external hostname to the same server if the Docker instance of `ultrafeeder`, `tar1090`, etc is in a different stack (adsb.im feeder image)
+      - IP address or an external hostname to the same server if the Docker instance of `ultrafeeder`, `tar1090`, etc. is in a different stack, e.g., adsb.im feeder image
   - Did you enable SBS (BaseStation -- *not* Beast!) output?
 Here are some hints on how to enable this:
     - For non-containerized `dump1090[-fa]`/`readsb`/`tar1090`: add command line option `--net-sbs-port 30003`
     - For containerized `readsb-protobuf`: add to the `environment:` section of your `docker-compose.yml` file:

       ```yaml
             - READSB_NET_SBS_OUTPUT_PORT=30003